equinor/radix-public-site/public-site/docs/src/guides/external-alias/index.md

 ![Valid certificate and private key](./consistent-external-alias.png "Valid certificate and private key")

-Basic information about the TLS certificate and intermediate authorities is available by clicking the chevron next the the `TLS Certificate` secret.
-Certificates in the list is presented in the same order as set in the `<domain-name>-cert` secret.
+Basic information about the TLS certificate and intermediate authorities is available by clicking on the chevron next to the `TLS Certificate` secret.
+Certificates in the list are presented in the same order as set in the `<domain-name>-cert` secret.

 ![Certificate details](./certificate-details.png "Certificate details")